 Flights via St. Thomas – Airport Code [STT]

 If you choose to arrive via St. Thomas, you can catch regular flights to Tortola on Cape Air and Seaborne.
-If you haven’t already booked your flights you may find reasonable fares by following this link Cheap International Flights ,which are an affiliate of.
+If you haven’t already booked your flights you may find reasonable fares by clicking here to find International Flights on Expedia ,which we are an affiliate of.

 Most travellers take one of the frequent ferries that travel between downtown Charlotte Amalie or Red Hook, St. Thomas and the BVI.
 Ferry service is available to Virgin Gorda on select days and to Tortola every day via West End or Road Town.

 Getting to the next ferry is very easy – just take a taxi at the St. Thomas Airport and let the taxi driver know that you need to take the next ferry to Tortola or Virgin Gorda (with connections to Anegada and Jost Van Dyke).
 The taxi drivers will know of any schedule changes and make sure you reach the proper terminal for your connection.